phreeza/manuscript_axon_potentials/doc/manuscript.md

 the high-frequency maximum responses (Fig. 1D).
 The low-frequency waveforms (Fig 1B) show a biphasic deflection that is elicited by the population firing rate pulse.
 This deflection was visible at all recoring locations.
-It reversed polarity in the middle of the bifurcation zone of the bundle.
+It reversed polarity in the middle of the bifurcation zone of the bundle (red box in Figure 1B).

 The same distribution of maximum amplitudes for the high-frequency component, shown in Figure 1D, did not show the same lobed shape.
 Instead it decayed much